-The commission is appointed by and advisory to the City Council.
+The Commission is appointed by and advisory to the City Council.
 Its duties and responsibilities include the following:

-- Serve as a resource for other Bloomington commissions, boards, committees, and task forces on any issues related to sustainability.
+- Serve as a resource for other Bloomington commissions, boards, committees and task forces on any issues related to sustainability.

-The Sustainability Commission shall have no more than nine members appointed by the City Council, with staggered terms of up to three years, and with an opportunity for appointment for a maximum of six years.
+The Sustainability Commission shall have no more than eleven members appointed by the City Council, with staggered terms of up to three years, and with an opportunity for appointment for a maximum of six years.

-Of these nine members, the majority shall be technical experts in one or more of the areas of sustainability as stated in the scope.
+Of these eleven members, the majority shall be technical experts in one or more of the areas of sustainability as stated in the scope.
 One seat shall be reserved for a City Council member.